raykrishardi/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

-# TLS Bootstrapping Worker Nodes
+# TLS Bootstrapping Worker Nodes (automate kubelet client and server certificates renewal)

 In the previous step we configured a worker node by
 - Creating a set of key pairs for the worker node by ourself (i.e. create client and server certificates for kubelet (SAN, CN, and OU))